Constructing coherent spatial memory in LLM agents through graph rectification: Dataset Refinement Details

 \subsection{Dataset Refinement}

-We analyze these trajectories and find that the MANGO dataset itself contains structural inconsistencies, which we categorize into \textit{directional conflicts}, and \textit{topological conflicts}.
+We analyze the MANGO trajectories and find that the dataset itself contains structural inconsistencies, which we categorize into \textit{directional conflicts}, and \textit{topological conflicts}.

-\paragraph{Original Dataset Conflicts.} We visualize the distribution of detected conflicts across all environments in Appendix Figure~\ref{fig:conflict_stats}.
-All 18 games in the original MANGO dataset \citep{ding2024mangobenchmarkevaluatingmapping} contain various types of conflicts, including many non-topological actions such as ``pray'' that do not correspond to spatial movement.
+\paragraph{Original Dataset Conflicts.} The original MANGO dataset \citep{ding2024mangobenchmarkevaluatingmapping} releases 53 interactive-fiction environments grouped under 18 parent game titles; every environment contains various types of conflicts as released, including many non-topological actions such as ``pray'' that do not correspond to spatial movement.

-\paragraph{Conflict-Free Dataset Creation.} To better evaluate the performance of our MapRepair system, we create a refined dataset that eliminates pre-existing conflicts and retains only topologically meaningful navigation actions.
-Our dataset refinement process follows a systematic 5-step pipeline:
+\paragraph{Refined Dataset Creation.} To better evaluate the performance of our LLM-MapRepair system, we create a refined dataset that removes pre-existing inconsistencies introduced by non-topological actions and retains only topologically meaningful navigation actions.
+Our dataset refinement process follows a systematic 6-step pipeline:

 \begin{enumerate} \item \textbf{Action Filtering}: Filter the original dataset to retain only 14 topological movement actions (north, south, east, west, up, down, northeast, northwest, southeast, southwest, in, out, enter, exit), removing non-spatial actions like ``pray''.